albertz/commandergenius/readme.txt

 The script app2sd.sh will re-package your .apk file in such a way that the shared libraries will not be extracted by Android OS but by application itself, and it will remove them from internal storage right after starting up, so you still need that space free, but only temporarily.
+However your application will start up slower.

 How to compile your own application using automake/configure scripts